Brewers Association promises new checks in wake of embarrassing snafu

 Watson said the rules are set up to level the playing field for breweries with single locations that don’t have the resources of larger, multi-site operations.

-But Cole said it doesn’t make any sense that his brewpub is classified as a mid-size brewery only because it’s affiliated with a production brewery.
+But Cole -- one of the most decorated brewers in the country -- said it doesn’t make any sense that his brewpub is classified as a mid-size brewery only because it’s affiliated with a production brewery.

 It would make more sense to have each brewery location entered for what it is, he said.
 Before the competition, Cole asked to enter his brewpub in the large brewpub category but was denied by the association.

-If the Fat Head’s brewpub were in the large brewpub category, it would have won the large brewpub of the year award this year, Cole said.
+If the Fat Head’s brewpub were in the large brewpub category, it would have won the large brewpub of the year award this year, said Cole, who has won a medal at the Great American Beer Festival every year since 2005, back when he was brewing with the Rocky River Brewing Co. in Rocky River.

 Breweries that enter beers in the wrong category aren’t allowed to have their beers reassigned after the competition.
 So why would organizers do that for a brewery that make a mistake?